sike25/interpretability/04_Adversaries/goodfellow_adversarial.md

 If $$w$$ has dimension $$N$$ and average maginitude of elements $$M$$, then the activation grows by $$eNM$$, which means the perturbation can get quite large for high-dimensional problems.
 Many infinitesimal changes to the input adds up to one large change in the output.

-Extending this linear explanation to neural networks is reasonable and simpler than previous explantions.
+Extending this linear explanation to neural networks is reasonable and simpler than previous explanations.

 ### Linear Perturbation of Non-Linear Models